The wild monodromy of the Fifth Painlev\'e equation and its action on wild character variety: an approach of confluence: Appendix: Painlevé equations as isomonodromic deformations of systems

 constitute the formal invariants of the system.
 In \cite{Kl1}, it has been shown that \eqref{eq:wm-bsystV1} possess a fundamental matrix solutions of the form

 where

-and $R_\bullet''$, $\bullet=I_\pm,O$, are invertible analytic transformations defined on certain domains in the $\xi$-space.
-These domains are delimited by the so called Stokes curves (in the sense of exact WKB analysis \cite{KT}): the separatrices of the real phase portrait of the vector field\,\footnote{This vector field is defined only on the Riemann surface of $\sqrt{\alpha^{(0)}+\xi\alpha^{(1)}}$ but the foliation by its real trajectories projects well onto the $\xi$-space.}
+and $R_\bullet''$, $\bullet=\sI_\pm,\sO$, are invertible analytic transformations defined on certain domains in the $\xi$-space.
+These domains are delimited by the so called Stokes curves (in the sense of exact WKB analysis \cite{KawTak}): the separatrix curves of the foliation by real-time trajectories of the vector field

 emanating either from $\infty$ or from the ``turning point'' at $\xi=-\frac{\alpha^{(0)}}{\alpha^{(1)}}$, if $\epsilon\neq 0$.